-“What separates the winners from the losers is how each person reacts to each new twist of fate.”
+“Part of being a winner is knowing when enough is enough.
+Sometimes you have to give up the fight and walk away, and move on to something more productive.”
 He refuses to drink alcohol.
 He also does not smoke.
 He is the richest man to become President.
 He is the oldest man to become President.
 He is the only President to have been married three times, with two divorces.
 He is the only President to have won a Razzie Award and to have hosted his own reality television show.
 He is Donald J. Trump, 45th and current, President of the United States of America.
 Donald John Trump was born on June 14, 1946, in Queens, New York City, New York.
 He was the fourth of five children.
 He attended Kew-Forest School through 7th grade, when his parents placed him in New York Military Academy, believing that he needed better discipline.
 He went on to attend Fordham University in 1964, transferring to Wharton School of Business of the University of Pennsylvania in 1966.
 Donald transferred because Wharton was one of the few schools that offered a real estates studies program at the time.
 Donald’s parents became wealthy through real estate development, with his father and grandmother starting their own company Elizabeth Trump and Son.
 Throughout college, Donald worked for the company, graduating in May of 1968, with a Bachelor of Science degree in economics.

 In 1977, Donald married his first wife, Ivana Zelníčková.
 They had three children together - Donald Jr., Ivanka, and Eric.
 Ivana, from the former Czechoslovakia, and Donald divorced in 1992, after it was discovered Donald had an affair with actress Marla Maples.
 Donald married Marla in 1993, after she had given birth to Donald’s fourth child, Tiffany.
 Donald and Marla divorced in 1999.
 In 2005, Donald married his current wife, Slovene model Melania Knauss.
 They have one child together, Barron.
 Melania was granted US citizenship in 2006.
 She is the second First Lady to be from another country.